pragma-/Plang/doc/README.md

 ## The Plang Language (so far)

 Plang is an expression-oriented language with optional type annotations.
-Every thing in Plang evaluates to a value that can be used in an expression.
+Everything in Plang evaluates to a value that can be used in an expression.

 ### Identifiers
     Identifier ::=  ("_" | Letter)  ("_" | Letter | Digit)*